arifakkermans/aws-cdk-serverless-api-rust/README.md

 - [x] Local development with `cdk watch` and `cargo-lambda`.
 - [x] The API supports List, Get, Create, and Delete operations.

+#### TODO

+- [ ] Use DDB conditions to check if an item exists before storing or deleting an item.
+- [ ] Verify if the incoming ISBN in the request is valid.
+- [ ] Store the request in seperate fields in DBB.

 ## Local Development

 To run the example locally, you need to install the `cargo-lambda` tool.
 You can install it with: